 However, here is something that DOES connect them.

-Now, On the face of it, the difference between a barcode and QR code seems indistinguishable.
+On the face of it, the difference between barcodes and QR codes seems indistinguishable.

 Nevertheless, if you look closely, you’ll see that Barcodes and QR codes are quite different.
 In this blog, we’ve tried to clear the air with as many examples as possible.

-On the other hand, a QR code helps in storing and transmitting various types of information including, text, images, contacts, music, etc. Most importantly, it can be used for facilitating online payments as well.
-For instance, when you
+On the other hand, a QR code helps in storing and transmitting various types of information, including text, images, contacts, music, etc. Most importantly, it helps in facilitating online payments as well.

 What Is A Barcode?

-A barcode is a machine-readable label ideally made up of a pattern of:
+A barcode is a machine-readable label ideally consisting of a pattern of

 …or a combination of all.